Stephen Gaukroger

-Stephen Gaukroger, (born 9 July 1950) is a British/Australian historian of philosophy and science.
-He is Emeritus Professor of History of Philosophy and History of Science at the University of Sydney.
+Stephen Gaukroger (July 9, 1950 – September 3, 2023) was a British historian of philosophy and science who spent the majority of his academic career in Australia.
+Gaukroger was Emeritus Professor of History of Philosophy and History of Science at the University of Sydney.

 Life

-Stephen Gaukroger was born in Oldham, Lancashire, and educated at Cardinal Langley Grammar School.
+Stephen Gaukroger was born on 9 July, 1950, in Oldham, Lancashire, and educated at Cardinal Langley Grammar School.
 He studied Philosophy at Birkbeck College, University of London, where he was awarded first class honours with the official congratulations of the Board of Examiners.
 He was a graduate student at Darwin College, Cambridge, completing his PhD in 1977 in the Department of History and Philosophy of Science.

 In 1977 he was elected to a research fellowship at Clare Hall, Cambridge, and at the end of 1978 moved to a research fellowship at the University of Melbourne.
 In 1981 he took up a lectureship in philosophy at the University of Sydney.
 He married Helen Irving in 1980.
-He divides his time between Sydney and London.
+He divided his time between Sydney and London.